jeantessier/book-reviews/_posts/2019-01-01-built-as-microservices.md

 And some sequence diagram that show the control flow for simple use cases:

-* User creates a review
+* User creates a review.
     ![User write a review]({{ site.baseurl }}/assets/images/2019-01-01-sequence-diagram-create-review.png)
-* User edits a reviews
+* User edits a reviews.
     ![User updates a review]({{ site.baseurl }}/assets/images/2019-01-01-sequence-diagram-update-review.png)
-* User deletes a reviews
+* User deletes a reviews.
     ![User deletes a review]({{ site.baseurl }}/assets/images/2019-01-01-sequence-diagram-delete-review.png)
-* User requests to be forgotten
+* User requests to be forgotten.
     ![User requests to be forgotten]({{ site.baseurl }}/assets/images/2019-01-01-sequence-diagram-delete-user.png)

 I did the architecture overview in Google Docs.
 It works, but I am still